shashankvish0010/dashboard/README.md

 ## Frontend:

 - Reactjs, Typescript, Tailwind CSS, ShadCN/Ui, React Context for state management.
-- be at you root directory then,
+- be at your root directory then,
 - cd frontend
 - cd dashboard
 - npm install, To install all the necessary packages and dependencies.